nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

 ## Introduction
 This project is mulit project, **console application** built using the **Entity Framework with Code First approach**.
 The goal of the project is to create an application that handles several features, using same sql database. :

-- Geometric shape calculations
+- Geometric shape calculations project
-- A calculator
+- A calculator project
-- A Rock, Paper, Scissors game
+- A Rock, Paper, Scissors game project
+- Classlibrary project
+- Data acces Layer project

 The application is designed with a focus on Object-Oriented Programming (OOP) and is built using modern software development principles such as **Dependency Injection**, **DRY**, and **Design Patterns**.
 All features fulfill the requirements outlined in the project description.